app-generator/docs-old/products/flask-dashboards/sleek-admin.md

 # Flask Sleek Admin

 **Sleek Dashboard** - Free Bootstrap 4 Admin Dashboard Template and UI Kit.
-It is s very powerful _bootstrap_ admin dashboard, which allows you to build products like admin panels, content management systems, and CRMs.&#x20;
+It is s very powerful _bootstrap_ admin dashboard, which allows you to build products like admin panels, content management systems, and CRMs.

 > Features